danielgut12/ECE445_Casinova/notebooks/danielg9/README.md

 [DRV8825 Chip Datasheet](https://www.ti.com/lit/ds/symlink/drv8825.pdf)

-Implementing the information from the datasheet to our schematic:
+Implementing the information from the datasheet to our L298N schematic:

 ![L298N Schematic](../media/L298N_Schematic.png)

+Implementing the information from the datasheet to our DRV8825 schematic:

 ![DRV88825 Schematic](../media/DRV8825_Schematic.png)